 Remember too that you need to show rather than tell them that you are a good candidate.
 Don’t just list all your skills and achievements, instead pick the most relevant and provide examples.

 Make sure you explain the reasoning behind what you have written.
 For example, don’t just say you led a project at work, explain why you were chosen and what attributes you brought to the role.

 Use our ‘CAR’ technique below to prompt you when using an example of an activity or event to demonstrate your experience, skills or qualities.

 Check your statement for spelling and grammar.
 And then check again.
 Ask your partner, friends or colleagues to read through your finished statement to make sure it flows and that you’ve not forgotten anything.
 Good luck!

-Applications are now open for our part-time, online courses starting in September 2021.
+Applications are now open for our part-time, online courses.
 Find out how to start your application here: